 Cost versus risk and benefit

 How much at risk is your FCA, really?
 It’s hard to quantify, but it’s pretty small.
 Many people forget that risk is not an absolute.
 There are various levels of risk, and each of us has a personal threshold for how much of risk we can tolerate before we buy liability protection.
 The most common mistake?
-Overestimating your risk and spending foolishly on premiums against a scenario so unlikely to happen it can’t really justify the cost.
-In this way, we fall prey to the idea that ANY risk at all, no matter how hypothetical, is unacceptable.
+Overestimating your risk and wasting money on premiums against a scenario so unlikely to happen it can’t justify the cost.
+In this way, we fall prey to the idea that any risk at all, no matter how hypothetical, is unacceptable.